gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

                                         );
                 }
 ```
-Openweathermap api return a lot of data regarding weather which might not be used by you, therefore we'll  parse it using JSONObject as we did in above code.
+Openweathermap API returns a lot of data regarding weather which might not be used by you, therefore we'll parse it using JSONObject as we did in the above code.

-**pro tip**: [this](http://jsonviewer.stack.hu/) helps a lot to get a perspective of your json response and then parsing becomes easy.
-Initially try to return the whole content from api and then try to parse it.JSONObject code is self explinatory.
+**pro tip**: [this](http://jsonviewer.stack.hu/) helps a lot to get a perspective of your JSON response and then parsing becomes easy.
+Initially try to return the whole content from API and then try to parse it.JSONObject code is self-explanatory.

 So, where did the weather object pop up from?
 You need to write some code for that.
 In my case it's Weather.java and depending upon my response I've written the following lines.
 ```java